12 Aug How to Become The Empowered Woman

 (1) PURPOSEFUL LIVING.
 An empowered woman is a confident woman and she is here to live her purpose and positively impact those around her.

-(2) SELF AWARENESS.
+(2) SELF-AWARENESS.
 A truly empowered woman is self-aware.
 It’s the foundation everyone needs to build confidence.
 They’re authentic and they show up every day.

 (4) THE PURSUIT OF KNOWLEDGE.
 Empowered women know that every day is a school day.
 You don’t need a traditional learning environment to expand your knowledge.